 This acknowledgement of accomplishments is not meant to be egotistical self-serving bullshit but an explanation of why I feel that I may still have something to share.
 One of my favorite authors is the brilliantly unapologetic Anthony Bourdain.
 In his New York Times Bestseller “Kitchen Confidential” a recurring theme takes place: be yourself and don’t give a shit about what other people think.
 I apply this doctrine to my drumming: how I set-up, how I play, what I study, what I do and don’t do.
 I consider myself to be a little eccentric and avant-garde while you’ll probably think I’m a miscreant who has no clue what he’s doing.

 That’s OK.
 In fact it’s to be expected.
 It’s also the basis of this blog which will contain a variety of entries that will appeal to the unique drummer in all of us.
 Unlike traditional drum blogs, this blog will (hopefully) challenge you to think about drumming from a variety of perspectives.
 My blog will present what can be done by the open-minded, how to take risks and how to challenge yourself to approach the drums with an Anthony Bourdian attitude.
 The first few posts that I share will follow and more will come as time permits.
 My goal is to post something worth your reading every two weeks.
 I’m all about quality not quality (hence my hero worship of Phil Rudd).
 Of course like all bloggers some weeks I will have nothing to say.

 The bottom line is that I am a writer and writers need to write.
 Drums are my passion and I hope that my lifelong adoration of the instrument comes through in my posts.
-If you feel so inclined to commend or even mock me please email me at email@example.com and I will reply accordingly.
+If you feel so inclined to comment or even mock me please email me at firstname.lastname@example.org and I will reply accordingly.

 That’s all for my longwinded introduction, let’s talk about drums…